bmjames/markov-gen/README.md

 A very simple Markov chain text generator.

-Given one or more input files to analyse, and an optional minimum word count, the program uses a Markov chain algorithm to produce a sentence of nonsense in theliterary style of the input.
+Given one or more input files to analyse, and an optional minimum word count, the program uses a Markov chain algorithm to produce a sentence of nonsense in the literary style of the input.

 Usage: